zenstreamz/AIOStreams/README.md

 ## Credits

-Thanks to [sleeyax/stremio-easynews-addon](https://github.com/Sleeyax/stremio-easynews-addon) for the repository structure and dockerfile.
+- Thanks to [sleeyax/stremio-easynews-addon](https://github.com/Sleeyax/stremio-easynews-addon) for the repository structure and dockerfile.
+- Thanks to all addon devs for creating the upstream addons that AIOStreams scrapes.
+- [MediaFlow](https://github.com/Mhdzumair/mediaflow-proxy) for MediaFlow Proxy which is used in this addon to proxy your streams
+- Issue templates were stolen from [5rahim/seanime](https://github.com/5rahim/seanime) (You should really try out this app)